 Lady Feodora Gleichen (1861 - 1922)

-Gleichen was the eldest daughter of Admiral Prince Victor of Hohenlohe, who himself became a sculptor after he left the British Navy in 1866.
-Feodora always maintained that she gained a solid foundation in art training from working in her father’s studio with him and his foreman, Carl Müller.
-Subsequently, by the time she went to the Slade School aged seventeen, she was already well versed in anatomy and the technique of modelling.
-Gleichen enjoyed a long career and her works include many large-scale pieces of well-known figures including Florence Nightingale and Lord Kitchener.
-Here is her portrait bust of Baroness Wimpffen, 1913.
+Gleichen was the eldest daughter of Admiral Prince Victor of Hohenlohe and a descendent of Queen Victoria.
+She maintained that she gained a solid foundation in art training from working in her father’s studio with him and his foreman, Carl Müller.
+Subsequently, by the time she went to the Slade School aged seventeen, where she studied under Alphonse Legros, she was already well versed in anatomy and the technique of modelling.

 Gleichen was close to the Royal family, which gave her unprecedented access to upper-class patrons.
 Her first commission was a life-sized marble of Queen Victoria surrounded by her children for the Children's Hospital in Montreal and she often submitted busts of her Royal and aristocratic patrons to the annual Royal Academy exhibitions.
 As her career progressed she was also commissioned for more public artworks, such as the 1914 monument to Florence Nightingale at the Derby Royal Infirmary and The Huntress fountain in Hyde Park.
 One of Gleichen's most significant works was her highly detailed Monument to Viscount Ingestre (1918) at St. Mary's, Ingestre in Staffordshire.